Wi-Fi, Technology, and Gaming Frequently Asked Questions

 UALR-WiFi for the highest security and fastest connectivity.
 UALR-WiFi is for laptops, phones, tablets, and all computing devices that understand 802.1x protocols.

 eduroam Wi-Fi network is only for visitors from other colleges and universities around the country and world.
-When you travel, you can securely connect for free at more than 10,000 roaming locations around the world using your @ualr.edu login.
-For more information about Eduroam, conact UA Little Rock IT Services or visit eduroam.us
+When you travel, you can securely connect for free in more than 100 countries and more than 38,000 eduroam sites worldwide.
+Just use your standard @ualr.edu login and password.
+For more information about Eduroam, contact UA Little Rock IT Services or visit eduroam.us

 Wired Ethernet is available in each resident room.
 Some are equipped with a white wireless access point with 3 Ethernet ports on the bottom.
-All use of wired Ethernet requires pre-registration of your device.
+Others have a single orange Ethernet wall jack.
+All use of wired Ethernet requires pre-registration of your device’s wired Ethernet MAC Address.
 See below for detailed instructions.

 Connecting to UALR-WiFi